-Initial Hazardous waste training is required for all personnel who handle and generate hazardous waste.
-Yearly re-training can be done by successfully completing an on-line quiz or attending the CHO presentation.
+Hazardous waste training is covered in the laboratory safety training and is required for all personnel who handle and generate hazardous waste.
+Yearly re-training can be done by successfully completing an on-line test or attending the CHO presentation.